 Effective date and transition

-The effective date of the new lease guidance for public business entities and certain not-for-profit entities and employee benefit plans is fiscal years beginning after Dec.
+The effective date of the new lease guidance for public business entities and certain nonprofit entities and employee benefit plans is fiscal years beginning after Dec.
 15, 2018, including interim periods within those years.
 For all other entities, the new lease guidance is effective in fiscal years beginning after Dec.
 15, 2019, and interim periods thereafter.
 Early application is permitted for all entities.

 Lessees will transition to the new lease guidance using a modified retrospective approach as of the beginning of the earliest period presented.
 The specifics of the modified retrospective transition approach are quite complex and differ depending on a number of factors.
 In addition, certain transition reliefs are available to both lessees and lessors.
 An option to use a full retrospective approach was not provided.

+As noted, for most contractors, the new standard will result in the recording of assets and liabilities for substantially all leases on the balance sheet.
+This significant change in the balance sheet could have material impacts on key financial metrics, such as debt ratios and return on assets.
+Companies should evaluate the potential impacts on their key financial metrics in order to educate and inform key external stakeholders of these impacts.
 For example, if a construction company has a debt covenant based on its debt-to-equity ratio, its ability to satisfy that covenant after implementing the new lease guidance could be seriously compromised.
 It is possible that the only remedy available in this situation may be to modify the debt agreement.
 Contractors should consider the new guidance when negotiating debt covenants that they may be subject to when the new guidance becomes effective.